eva-ics/eva4/tools/eva-lsl/README.md

 eva-lsl run -b IP:PORT SVC_ID
 ```

-(for the local node but non-standard path, specify path to `bus.ipc`)
+(for a local node but non-standard path, specify path to `bus.ipc`)

 The command builds the service and run it locally, connecting to the node bus.
 Log messages are printed to the local console.